nadajarboui99/Optim-finance-chatbot/README.md

 ## About the Project

-This chatbot was developed during an internship at OPTIM Finance to improve client support and information accessibility.
+This chatbot was developed during an internship at StartNow to improve client support and information accessibility.
 The system allows the company to upload their internal documents, policies, and FAQs, then provides intelligent responses to client inquiries based on this knowledge base.

 ### Key Features